 Instructions

-- Drain the peppers really well and add to a food processor (or Nutribullet/Vitamix).
-Add 1/2 cup walnuts, 1/4 cup breadcrumbs, 1 garlic clove, 1 teaspoon cumin, and 1 tablespoon reduced balsamic/pomegranate molasses.
+- Drain the peppers really well and add to a food processor (or Vitamix).
+Add the walnuts, breadcrumbs, garlic, cumin, and the reduced balsamic/pomegranate molasses.

 - Pulse until everything is broken down.
 With the motor running, stream in the olive oil and puree until homogenous but not completely smooth.
 Season to taste with salt, pepper, and lemon juice.